Donders-Institute/bidscoin/docs/bidsapps.rst

       -o OUTPUT [OUTPUT ...], --output OUTPUT [OUTPUT ...]
                             One or two output strings that determine where the skullstripped + additional masked images are saved.
-Each output string can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e.
+Each output string can be the name of a BIDS data type folder, such as 'anat', or of the derivatives folder, i.e.
                             'derivatives' (default).
-If the output string is the same as the datatype then the original images are replaced by the skullstripped images (default:
+If the output string is the same as the data type then the original images are replaced by the skullstripped images (default:
                             None)
       -f, --force           Process images, regardless whether images have already been skullstripped